LispEngineer/genera-src/gczm/README.md

 Anyway, at this point, Zork I now runs (seemingly properly) until the first SREAD instruction, with expected output.

+# Misc Notes

+From `nyef` in `#clim`: It turns out that if you hardcode the random number generator to return some constant, you can't get past the dwarf.

 # Information

 ## `zork1.z3`